 The year has been severely effected by COVID-19 throughout the MAT.
-The main effect being the lockdown and shutting of all the schools for students from 23rd March 2020.
-All schools in the MAT closed to all but remained available for vulnerable students and those who's parents or carers were key workers.
-To try and mitigate the risks of the education the students receive suffering the MAT used many remote learning approaches, these included recorded and live video lessons, work being loaded online for students to access and where appropriate use the national programmes set by Oak Academy & BBC Bitesize.
+The main effect being the lockdown in Spring term 2021.
+All the schools remained open to the most vulnerable students and taught the remaining students remotely.
+To try and mitigate the risks of the education the students receive suffering the MAT used many remote learning approaches, these included recorded and live video lessons, work being loaded online for students to access using Google Classroom.
+All students also received an iPad or Chromebook either through the DfE scheme or one purchased by the MAT.